CORMO-RAN: Lossless Migration of xApps in O-RAN: Experimental Analysis

 Fig.~\ref{work06:fig:defrag_downtime_vs_traffic} reports $T_{\mathrm{DF}}^{\mathrm{SDL}}$ as a function of $\Lambda_k$ for varying classes of xApp, state size $\rho$, and maintenance period $\nu$.
-The red dashed line in all plots underlines the 1-s near-RT \gls{ric} control loop deadline.
-Some relevant findings on $T_{\mathrm{DF}}^{\mathrm{SDL}}$ can be highlighted: (i) regardless of the xApp class, its trend with respect to $\Lambda_k$ can be well approximated by a linear relation; (ii) it is strongly influenced by $\rho$, denoting a positive correlation; (iii) the dependency on $\nu$ is negligible, with the only exception of xApps class D, for which $T_{\mathrm{DF}}^{\mathrm{SDL}}$ increases with $\nu$ due to the significant load etcd is subject to; and (iv) $T_{\mathrm{DF}}^{\mathrm{SDL}}$ may be incompatible with the 1-s near-RT \gls{ric} deadline under high load, which hints at scalability issues for \gls{sdl}.
+The red dashed line in all plots underlines the exemplary 1\,s control loop deadline.
+Some relevant findings on $T_{\mathrm{DF}}^{\mathrm{SDL}}$ can be highlighted: (i) regardless of the xApp class, its trend with respect to $\Lambda_k$ can be well approximated by a linear relation; (ii) it is strongly influenced by $\rho$, denoting a positive correlation; (iii) the dependency on $\nu$ is negligible, with the only exception of xApps class D, for which $T_{\mathrm{DF}}^{\mathrm{SDL}}$ increases with $\nu$ due to the significant load etcd is subject to; and (iv) $T_{\mathrm{DF}}^{\mathrm{SDL}}$ may be incompatible with the arbitrary near-RT \gls{ric} control loop deadline, which hints at scalability issues for \gls{sdl}.

-\begin{observation}[Defrag downtime] For all classes of xApp, the defrag downtime increases linearly with the total traffic load, i.e., the number of xApps.
+\begin{observation}[Defrag downtime] For all classes of xApp, the defrag downtime increases linearly with the total number of xApps.
 It substantially increases with the xApp state size while the dependency on the maintenance period is not as strong.
 Also, given the near-RT \gls{ric} threshold on such downtime, scalability limits of the \gls{sdl} approach emerge. \end{observation}